-5.5.1 CRYPTOGRAPHIC OPERATION (FCS COP.1)
+5.4.1 Cryptographic operation (FCS_COP.1)

-- 129 The TSF shall perform: - Encryption and decryption in Electronic Code Book (ECB) mode in accordance with a specified cryptographic algorithm: - the Data Encryption Standard (DES), and cryptographic key sizes of 56 effective bits. - the Triple Data Encryption Standard (3DES), and cryptographic key sizes of 112 effective bits that meet the following standards: ISO 8372:1987, ISO 8731-1:1987 and ISO/IEC 10116:1997.
+- 126 The TSF shall perform : - Encryption and decryption in Electronic Code Book (ECB) mode in accordance with a specified cryptographic algorithm :

-- Encryption and decryption in Cipher Block Chaining (CBC) mode and compute a Message Authentication Code (MAC) in accordance with a specified cryptographic algorithm: - the Data Encryption Standard (DES), and cryptographic key sizes of 56 effective bits, - the Triple Data Encryption Standard (3DES), and cryptographic key sizes of 112 effective bits, that meet the following standards: ISO 8372:1987, ISO 8731-1:1987, ISO/IEC 9797:1994 and ISO/IEC 10116:1997.
+- the Data Encryption Standard (DES), and cryptographic key sizes of 56 effective bits, - the Triple Data Encryption Standard (3DES) and cryptographic key sizes of 112 effective bits, - that meet the following standards: ISO 8372:1987, ISO 8731-1:1987 and ISO/IEC 10116:1997. - Encryption and decryption in Cipher Block Chaining (CBC) mode and compute a Message Authentication Code (MAC) in accordance with a specified cryptographic algorithm : - the Data Encryption Standard (DES), and cryptographic key sizes of 56 effective bits, - the Triple Data Encryption Standard (3DES) and cryptographic key sizes of 112 effective bits, - that meet the following standards: ISO 8372:1987, ISO 8731-1:1987 and ISO/IEC 10116:1997. - RSA recovery (encryption) in accordance with a specified cryptographic algorithm, Rivest, Shamir & Adleman's algorithm, and cryptographic key sizes multiples of 64 bits up to 1088 bits or cryptographic key sizes multiples of 64 bits larger than 1088 bits and up to 2176 bits that meet the following standards: ISO/IEC 9796-2:1997 and MIT/LCS/TR-212. - RSA signature (decryption) without the Chinese Remainder Theorem in accordance with a specified cryptographic algorithm, Rivest, Shamir & Adleman's algorithm, and cryptographic key sizes multiples of 64 bits up to 1088 bits or cryptographic key sizes multiples of 64 bits larger than 1088 bits and up to 2176 bits that meet the following standards: ISO/IEC 9796-2:1997 and MIT/LCS/TR-212. - Secure hash function in accordance with a specified cryptographic algorithm, revised Secure Hash Algorithm (SHA-1), and result size of 160 bits on chained blocks of 512 bits that meet the following standards: NIST FIPS PUB 180-1:1995 and ISO/IEC 10118-3:1998. - 5.4.2 Subset Information Flow Control (FDP_IFC.1) - 127 The TOE Security Functions shall enforce the SFP.IFC.SKC on the DSW cryptographic libraries (S.LIB), user keys and cryptographic sensitive data (UD.KEY, UD.CSD) for the SKC operations specified in the iterations FCS_COP.1[SKC] of the FCS_COP.1 component. - 128 The TOE Security Functions shall enforce the SFP.IFC.COP on the DSW cryptographic libraries (S.LIB), user keys and cryptographic sensitive data (UD.KEY, UD.CSD) for the cryptographic operations specified in all iterations of components of the cryptographic support class (FCS[COP] selected.

-- RSA recovery (encryption) in accordance with a specified cryptographic algorithm, Rivest, Shamir & Adlemanis algorithm, and cryptographic key sizes multiples of 64 bits up to 1088 bits or cryptographic key sizes multiples of 64 bits larger than 1088 bits and up to 2176 bits that meet the following standards: ISO/IEC 9796-2:1997 and MIT/LCS/TR-212. - RSA signature (decryption) without the Chinese Remainder Theorem in accordance with a specified cryptographic algorithm, Rivest, Shamir & Adlemanís algorithm, and cryptographic key sizes multiples of 64 bits up to 1088 bits or cryptographic key sizes multiples of 64 bits larger than 1088 bits and up to 2176 bits that meet the following standards: ISO/IEC 9796-2:1997 and MIT/LCS/TR-212. - Secure hash function in accordance with a specified cryptographic algorithm, revised Secure Hash Algorithm (SHA-1), and result size of 160 bits on chained blocks of 512 bits that meet the following standards: NIST FIPS PUB 180-1:1995 and ISO/IEC 10118-3:1998.
+5.4.3 Simple Security Attributes (FDP_IFF.1)

-5.5.2 SUBSET INFORMATION FLOW CONTROL (FDP_IFC.1)
+129 The TOE Security Functions shall enforce the SFP.IFC.SKC based on the following types of subject and information security attribute:

-- The TOE Security Functions shall enforce the SFP.IFC.SKC on the DSW cryptographic libraries (S.LIB), user keys and cryptographic sensitive data (UD.KEY, UD.CSD) for the SKC operations specified in the iterations FCS_COP.1[SKC] of the FCS_COP.1 component. - The TOE Security Functions shall enforce the SFP.IFC.COP on the DSW cryptographic libraries (S.LIB), user keys and cryptographic sensitive data (UD.KEY, UD.CSD) for the cryptographic operations specified in all iterations of components of the cryptographic support class (FCS[COP]) selected.
+the entry point of the STM library service.

-5.5.3 SIMPLE SECURITY ATTRIBUTES (FDP IFF.1)
+130 The TOE Security Functions shall permit an information flow between a controlled subject and a controlled information via a controlled operation if the following rules hold:

-- The TOE Security Functions shall enforce the SFP.IFC.SKC and the SFP.IFC.COP based on the following types of subject and information security attribute: - the entry point of the STM library service. - The TOE Security Functions shall permit an information flow between a controlled subject and a controlled information via a controlled operation. - 134 The TSF shall provide the additional information flow control SFP rules: - source and destination recipients must be authorised objects when loading and unloading SFP.IFC.SKC controlled information via SFP.IFC.SKC controlled operations. - source and destination recipients must be authorised objects when loading and unloading SFP.IFC.COP controlled information via SFP.IFC.COP controlled operations. - 135 The TSF shall enforce the following additional SFP capabilities: None. - 136 The TSF shall explicitly authorise an information flow based on the following rules: None. - 137 The TSF shall explicitly deny an information flow based on the following rules: None.
+- source and destination recipients must be authorised objects when loading and unloading SFP.IFC.SKC controlled information via SFP.IFC.SKC controlled operations. - source and destination recipients must be authorised objects when loading and unloading SFP.IFC.COP controlled information via SFP.IFC.COP controlled operations. - 131 The TSF shall enforce the following additional SFP capabilities: None. - 132 The TSF shall explicitly authorise an information flow based on the following rules: None. - 133 The TSF shall explicitly deny an information flow based on the following rules: None.